Azhar00786/TruckBazaar/README.md

 sector which will guarantee good money for drivers and good and affordable services for business owners.

-Languages used PHP, HTML, CSS, SQL
+Languages used PHP, HTML, CSS, SQL.
 Database used:MySQL

 Steps to run:-